arpatterson31/data-structures-and-algorithms/javascript/Data-Structures/blog/quickSort/BLOG.md

 # Quick Sort

 Like `mergeSort`, `quickSort` follows the divide and conquer approach.
-It
+It divides the arrays into smaller parts based on a condition and performs the sort on those divided smaller parts.
+It uses a helper function `partition` to find the pivot that function uses another function called `swap` to swap the position of two values.

 ## Pseudocode